Life Insurance Application Process: What to Expect & How to Apply

 Review Your Medical Records

 Request copies of your medical records from your physicians to identify any potential concerns before applying.
-Correct any errors or outdated information with your doctor's office.
+Because insurers now pull EHRs directly, any errors in your file can affect your underwriting decision, so correct them with your doctor's office first.

 Improve Your Health Metrics